Accrediting outputs of noisy intermediate-scale quantum computing devices: Results

 \onecolumngrid

 \twocolumngrid

-Overall, replacing each gate $U_{i,j}$ with $U_{i,j}''$ yields a new circuit that is equivalent to the the original one, apart from the un-recovered QOTP $\otimes_{i=1}^nX^{\alpha'_{i,m}}Z^{\alpha_{i,m}}$ in the last band.
+band.
 Since all measurements are in the Pauli-$X$ basis, the Pauli-$X$ component of this un-recovered QOTP is irrelevant, while its Pauli-$Z$ component bit-flips some of the outputs.
 These bit-flips can be undone by replacing each output $s_i$ with $s_i\oplus\alpha_{i,m}$ (a procedure that we call ``classical post-processing of the outputs'').
 This allows to recover the correct outputs.

 After all the circuits have been implemented and the outputs have been post-processed, the flag bit is initialized to {$|\textup{acc}\rangle=|\textup{0}\rangle$}, then it is checked whether all the traps gave the correct output $\overline{s}=\overline{0}$.
 If they do, the protocol returns the output of the target together with the bit $|\textup{acc}\rangle$, otherwise it returns the output of the target together with the bit $|\textup{rej}\rangle=|1\rangle$.
 The output of the target is only accepted in the first case, while it is discarded in the second case.